 Porch of Caryatids, Artemis with Deer/Diana of Versailles

 And the Sleeping Hermaphrodite, a reference to the Greek story of Hermaphroditus, a young man who was so handsome the nymph Salmacis fell in love with him.
 She so loved him she wanted to merge with his body, and the wish was granted.
-This too is a Roman copy of a Greek original, a beautiful young face which appears to be a typical female nude from the languid back—but is clearly a male from the front.
-This type of sensual drama and luscious flesh is typical of the Hellenistic period.
+This too is a Roman copy of a Greek original, a beautiful young figure which appears to be a typical female nude from the languid back—but is clearly a male from the front.
+This type of drama and luscious flesh leads int the Hellenistic period.

 In the Late Classic period, Alexander the Great swept through the Greek, Persian, Egyptian, and Middle Eastern world, establishing a vast empire that splits with his death in 323 BCE.
 The resulting Hellenistic period is when the Greek areas emulate the classicism of the past, infusing it with the drama of the present.
 But instead of idealized heroes, the subjects are all too human, forms and emotions exaggerated, twisting and turning in all directions.
 Old woman, beaten men, young children dancing are all new topics of figural sculpture.
 Look for the chubby baby Boy with Goose (348) and see if you can answer the eternal question: is he playing with the goose, or strangling it?!
 Either way, the delight on his face is apparent.